abhishekredy18/abhishekredy18.github.io/_pages/about.md

 ---
+permalink: /
+title: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

-permaI'm a Master's student in AI Engineering at Carnegie Mellon with a background in Materials Science, Autonomous Navigation, and Mechanical Engineering.
+I'm a Master's student in AI Engineering at Carnegie Mellon with a background in Materials Science, Autonomous Navigation, and Mechanical Engineering.
 I'm passionate about perception and prediction and thrive on collaborating across disciplines to build AI solutions that solve real-world problems, such as improving urban safety with edge-deployed vision systems or accelerating materials discovery through data-driven models.
 I enjoy creating systems that work reliably in practice and deliver measurable impact.

 ## Education